ever-co/ever-demand/README.md

 -   Shopping Mobile App built with [Flutter](https://github.com/flutter/flutter) / Dart (WIP).
 -   Shopping Website developed with [Angular](https://angular.io) (version 9.1) using [Angular Starter](https://github.com/gdi2290/angular-starter).
 -   Admin Website developed with [Angular](https://angular.io) (version 9.1) using [ngx-admin](https://github.com/akveo/ngx-admin).
--   [RxJS](http://reactivex.io/rxjs) library used heavy in every part of the Platform.
+-   [RxJS](http://reactivex.io/rxjs) library used heavily in every part of the Platform.
 -   [InversifyJS](http://inversify.io) used for Inversion Control / Dependency Injection in most parts of the Platform.
 On the Backend/API we also use DI provided by [Nest](https://github.com/nestjs/nest).
 -   [MongoDB](https://www.mongodb.com) Database used with [Mongoose](https://mongoosejs.com) ORM (supported MongoDB version >= 3.2; we recommend version >=4).
--   We have ongoing effort (WIP) to add support for other databases using [TypeORM](https://github.com/typeorm/typeorm) and [Prisma](https://github.com/prisma/prisma).
-Following additional DBs will be fully supported: MySQL, PostgreSQL, MariaDB, SQLite, MS SQL Server and Oracle.
+-   We have an ongoing effort (WIP) to add support for other databases using [TypeORM](https://github.com/typeorm/typeorm) and [Prisma](https://github.com/prisma/prisma).
+The following additional DBs will be fully supported: MySQL, PostgreSQL, MariaDB, SQLite, MS SQL Server, and Oracle.
--   For production, we integrate and recommend to use [PM2](https://github.com/Unitech/pm2).
+-   For production, we integrate and recommend using [PM2](https://github.com/Unitech/pm2).

 #### See also README.md and CREDITS.md files in relevant folders for lists of libraries and software included in the Platform, information about licenses and other details.